 Internet Explorer – If you suspect a site, click the gear icon and then point to Safety.
 Then click Report Unsafe Website and use the web page that is displayed to report the website.

-Microsoft Office Outlook 2010 and 2013 – Right-click the message whose integrity is in question, point to Junk, and then click Report Junk.
+Microsoft Office Outlook – Right-click the message whose integrity is in question, point to Junk, and then click Report Junk.

 Do not respond to ‘Microsoft requires credit card information to validate your copy of Windows’ message

-Also remember - Microsoft will never send unsolicited email messages with security updates attached.
-If you received such email claiming to be from Microsoft, simply delete it.
+Also, remember – Microsoft will never send unsolicited email messages or SMS Text Messages with security updates attached.
+If you received such an email claiming to be from Microsoft, simply delete it.